OpenSourceEBike/OpenSourceEBike.github.io/index.md

 The EBike/EScooter DIY board runs the application that implements the EBike/EScooter logic, for instance, it reads the throttle value and with it, sets the motor current by sending a command to the motor controller.

 The microcontroller used is the popular ESP32, that has Wifi and Bluetooth.
-This ESP32 has a lot of memory and high speed processing, so it runs directly Pyhton software and we can edit/program this software wirelessly using our phone or computer.
+This ESP32 has a lot of memory and high speed processing, so it runs directly Pyhton software and we can edit/program the Pyhton software text files wirelessly, using our phone or computer.

 This board needs to have a specific circuit for each EBike/EScooters sensors, for instance, a Bafang M500/M600 motor has a CANBUS torque sensor as input while an EScooter has only throttle as input.